DeRobyJ/IdleBank-Factbook/Feature_Tree_and_Upcoming_Changes.md

   - Have a guide of production lines
 - Ore Miner minigame [0.9.x]
   - Info screen for all data about prizes (with probabilities)
-- Block Market [0.9.x]
-  - Screen with absolute data on money and blocks
 - Gear System [0.9.x]
   - Have an info screen for the next gear-up
 - Recurring events [sometime]